PomeloPack/PomeloPack/README.md

 ### 👨‍💻  👨‍💻

-- 🔭 I'm currently working on
+- 🔭 I'm currently working as IT Tester in Zlin
 - 🌱
-- 👯 I’m looking to collaborate
+- 👯 I’m looking to collaborate with any project included web-scrap, selenium
 - 📫 How to reach me: On this e-mail -> p0m3l0pack@gmail.com <- or on my LinkedIN account.
-- ⚡ Fun fact: I'm downhill skateboarder and PC-master race game-player.

 ---